DragonSenses/complete-ecommerce-store/journey.md

 Note that a key part of Next.js is Server-Side rendering, and on the server the [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object does not exist.
 This is only available in the browser.

+How do we work around this?
+We will use `origin`.

+In this TypeScript React code, `origin` is a variable that holds the value of the origin of the current page, which is the combination of the *protocol*, *hostname*, and *port* of the URL.

+For example, if the URL is https://www.bing.com/search?q=useOrigin+hook, then the origin is https://www.bing.com.
+The `origin` variable is useful for generating dynamic base URLs for your application, such as for API calls or links to other pages.

 Navigate to `/app/hooks` and create `use-origin.tsx`

 ```tsx